purescript/documentation/Project-Ideas.md

 If you would like to create a project in PureScript itself, but unsure what to work on, then the community can suggest some projects which will have immediate value for users.

+Consult the _Style Guide_ and _Contrib Guidelines_ pages for notes on producing high-quality PureScript libraries.

 ### FFI Bindings

 FFI bindings are a good source of project ideas, since we can build on the success of existing JavaScript libraries.